How Long Does German Citizenship by Descent Take?

 While applicants often focus on the time required for the authorities to process a case, an important part of the timeline occurs before the application is submitted.

-Collecting the required civil status documents and evidence of citizenship for earlier generations can take considerable time, particularly where records must be obtained from several countries or historical archives.
+Collecting the required civil status documents and evidence of citizenship for earlier generations can take considerable time, particularly where records must be obtained from several countries or historical archives – it is thus of particular importance when assessing how long German citizenship by descent takes overall.

 In practice, preparing a complete and well-documented file at the outset can help reduce the likelihood of additional requests for documentation later in the process.